 I lost my job.
 Is there any way I can lower my child support payment?

 To modify child support in Oklahoma there must be either a significant change of circumstances in income of the child support paying parent, a material change in circumstances in the needs of the child, or both.
 An example of a significant change in circumstances in income would be if there is a 200%-400% increase in income.
 Therefore, if the paying parent’s income increases or decreases drastically, then either party should move to modify child support.
 Moreover, an example of a material change in circumstances could be a change in the child’s health, such as a recently obtained disability.
 Due to the change, more support would be in order to accommodate this new way of life.

 My spouse does not have a job.
 Will his income be $0 on the child support guidelines?

-The minimum income for the child support guidelines is minimum wage at a 40 hour work week.
+The minimum income for the child support guidelines is a minimum wage at a 40 hour work week.
 This does not mean the parent must have at least a minimum wage job and work at least a 40 hour work week.
-This means that even if the parent does not have a minimum wage job and does not work a 40 hour work week, the parent’s income on the child support guidelines will be minimum wage at a 40 hour work week.
+This means that even if the parent does not have a minimum wage job and does not work a 40 hour work week, the parent’s income on the child support guidelines will be a minimum wage at a 40 hour work week.
 Therefore, a parent may not voluntarily under employ themselves to avoid paying child support.
-A parent cannot gain immunity from child support by voluntarily under employing themselves.
-In the event a parent does try to under employ themselves, their income will still either be minimum wage or based on what the person could earn.
+A parent cannot gain immunity from child support by voluntarily under-employing themselves.
+In the event a parent does try to under-employ themselves, their income will still either be minimum wage or based on what the person could earn.